Digital rollout of French health cards expanded: how to get one

 Pixavril/Shutterstock

-Residents across France are now able to download a digital version of their carte Vitale health card, as a smartphone app was rolled out nationwide yesterday (November 17).
+Residents across France are now able to download a digital version of their Carte Vitale health card via a smartphone app, which is available nationwide.

-It is the final step in a years-long process to digitise the health cards, however there are no plans to end physical versions, which are still to be accepted at all pharmacies and doctor surgeries.
+It is the final step in a years-long process to digitise the health cards, however there are no plans to end physical versions, which continue to be accepted at all pharmacies and doctor surgeries.

-This was because in March 2025, it was linked to the France Identité scheme, an app that digitises several physical official documents including driving licences.
-However France Identité is only available to French nationals with a modern biometric, post-2021 national ID card.
+Earlier stages were linked to the France Identité system, which digitises several official documents including identity cards and driving licences.
+However, France Identité is only available to French nationals holding newer biometric (post-2021) national ID cards.

-This therefore meant that in most areas foreign residents – and citizens who had older ID cards – were unable to digitise their carte Vitale as they could not use France Identité.
+This initially meant that many foreign residents – and citizens with older ID cards – were unable to activate the digital Carte Vitale via this route.

 How does the app work for people with residency cards?

-You will also need to input data from your carte Vitale (or scan the physical card with your smartphone), scan your physical residency card with your phone camera, and then carry out a facial recognition scan using the app.
+You then need to input data from your Carte Vitale (or scan the physical card with your smartphone), scan your identity card using your phone camera, and also carry out a facial recognition scan using the app.

-Full confirmation that the app is set up can take 48 hours to arrive.
+Full confirmation that the app is set up can take up to 48 hours.

 Have you downloaded the app and used it?
 Let us know your experience via feedback@connexionfrance.com